NeXAIS/sds7102/syllabus.md

 ## Attendance Policy

 All course materials will be shared online after class.
 You are expected and encouraged to attend and participate in class.
-There is 20% points for lecture and lab participation.
+There are 20% points for lecture and lab participation.
 If you have any problems which will cause you to miss a class/lab or an assignment deadline please email me.

 The [University Excused Absence Policy] is a good reference for allowed reasons.